-All staff have read and have a good understanding of at least part 1 of Keeping children safe in education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
-These include but are not limited to the Staff Code of Conduct, Behaviour Regulation Policy, Online Safety Policy and the Whistleblowing Policy.
+All staff have read and have a good understanding of at least part 1 and Annex B of KCSiE, 2023 and are aware of the safeguarding link to other policies relating to their daily practice.
+These include but are not limited to the Staff Code of Conduct, Behaviour Policy, Online Safety Policy and the Whistleblowing Policy.

-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
+All staff receive appropriate safeguarding and child protection training, including online safety, which includes, amongst other things, an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+(See KCSiE, para.
+142 for further information and filtering and monitoring standards-standards for schools.)
+This training takes place at induction and is regularly updated in A. However.
+This training takes place at induction and is regularly updated.
 In addition, all staff receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.

-All staff know who the DSL/DDSL is, and understand that as well as being the expert in this field, they are there to support staff, volunteers, and governors.
+All staff know who the DSL and DDSLs are and understand that as well as being the expert in this field, they are there to support staff, volunteers, and governors.